Skip to main content

 Note

-New Zealand is most useful when users separate residence-point strategy, employer-backed work permission, and study-to-work conversion instead of reading it as a single visa question.
+New Zealand is easier to follow when residence points, employer-backed work permission, and post-study job options are checked separately instead of being treated as one visa question.

 Country